St John the Evangelist's Church, Greenock: Architecture

 The architectural style is Gothic Revival.
 The plan of the church consists of a four-bay nave with a clerestory, a chancel with a chapel, and a tower at the southeast corner.
 Along the sides of the nave are three- and four-light windows.
-The tower has a slate-covered pyramidal roof.
+The massive square-plan tower has a slate-covered pyramidal roof, and originally sported four lucarnes.
 Inside the church the arcades are carried on alternate octagonal and circular piers.
-The rood screen was designed by H. O. Tarbolton, and the font is a copy of a 15th-century font in Suffolk.
-The pipe organ was built by J. and A. Mirrlees of Glasgow.
+The heavily carved rood screen featuring a large number of animals and birds was designed by H. O. Tarbolton, and the font is a copy of a 15th-century font in Suffolk.
+The pipe organ, originally a house organ belonging to a Mr Robb of Glasgow in the 1850s, was built by J. and A. Mirrlees of Glasgow and substantially rebuilt by that firm in 1914.